apache/creadur-rat/src/site/markdown/architecture.md

 ## License Families

 A license family comprises an ID and a name.
-New families may be added to the `o.a.r.default.xml` file or programattically from the UI.
+New families may be added to the `o.a.r.default.xml` file or programmatically from the UI.
 License family IDs must be unique.
 Later ID definitions override earlier definitions.

 ## License